Artist Bio

 2018 Artists in Action Juried exhibit of Activist Art (Jurors: Joy Armstrong - Contemporary Curator Colorado College CSFine Arts Center - and Margaret Kasahara - represented by the Sandra Phillips Galley in Denver CO)

-2015 Awarded 3-month International Artist Residency at the Kingman AZ Art Hub
+2015 Kingman Art Hub Ariist Resident (Awarded 3-month International Artist Residency at the Kingman AZ Art Hub)

-2014 Awarded 1-month International Artist Residency at the Ginestrelle Arte Studio in the Mountains of Assisi, Italy IT
+2014 Artist in Residence (Awarded 1-month International Artist Residency at the Ginestrelle Arte Studio Assisi, Italy IT)

-2012 Awarded PPAC Visual Artist of the Year for the Pikes Peak Region CO
+2012 Visual Artist of the Year (Pikes Peak Arts Council CO)

 2012 "BATTLE PORTRAITS Wounded Lions Wounded Lambs" Exhibits including: The Colorado Springs Fine Art Center,Colorado College's Cornerstone IDEA Space, CSU Pueblo Fine Art Gallery